-- .1 Waterproofing membrane: in accordance with Section 07 13 26. - .2 Cleavage membrane: 0.11 mm (0.004") thick polyethylene film, to CAN/CGSB 51.34 M86 (amended 1988).

-- .3 Reinforcing wire fabric: galvanized welded wire fabric, 50 mm (2") x 50 mm (2"), WO.3 x WO.3 (16 ASW gauge or 1.6 mm (0.0625") diameter, to ASTM A1064/A1064M-15 and ASTM A1064/A1064M-15, except for minimum wire size. - .4 Sealant: to CAN/CGSB 25.20-95 and tile and grout manufacturers' recommendations, colour selected by the Consultant. - .5 Shower Thresholds: white carrera, 19 mm (3/4") thick, beveled edges two sides, honed finish on exposed surfaces, size to suit opening and frame width. - .6 Transition strips: purpose made metal extrusion, anodized aluminum. - .7 Reducer strips: purpose made extrusions, anodized aluminum, maximum slope of 1:2. - .8 Prefabricated movement joints: purpose made, having a Shore A Hardness of not less than 60 and elasticity of ±40% when used in accordance with TTMAC Detail 301EJ- 2002. - .9 Floor sealer and protective coating: to tile and grout manufacturers' recommendations. - .10 Water vapour reduction system: - .1 100% solids epoxy one coat system, 0 VOC, suitable for application to 100% RH floors per ASTM F2170-11, designed to protect moisture sensitive adhered flooring systems from elevated moisture and alkalinity levels, warranted by manufacturer to cover subsequent flooring materials and labour, compatible with finish flooring products. - .2 ASTM E96/E96M-10 water vapour transmission (wet methods) performance shall be documented by independent testing laboratory at a minimum 97% for water vapour transmission reduction compared to untreated concrete. - .3 ASTM E96/E96M-10 perm rating shall not exceed a 0.10 Perm rating. - .4 ASTM D1308-02(2013) insensitivity to alkaline environment up to, and including, pH 14 in a 14 day bath test. - .5 Manufacturer certifies acceptance and exposure to continuous topical water exposure after final cure. - .6 Water vapour reduction system shall be a single coat, stand alone system with no requirements for additional components such as sand broadcast for adhesion of flooring systems. - .7 System shall reduce Calcium Chloride readings of up to 25lbs/1000 ft2/24 hrs by 97% in one coat.
+- .1 Waterproofing membrane: in accordance with Section 07 13 26 Sheet Waterproofing. - .2 Cleavage membrane: 0.11 mm (0.004") thick polyethylene film, to CAN/CGSB 51.34 M86 (amended 1988). - .3 Reinforcing wire fabric: galvanized welded wire fabric, 50 mm (2") x 50 mm (2"), WO.3 x WO.3 (16 ASW gauge or 1.6 mm (0.0625") diameter, in accordance with ASTM A1064/A1064M-15 and ASTM A1064/A1064M-15, except for minimum wire size. - .4 Sealant: in accordance with CAN/CGSB 25.20-95 and tile and grout manufacturers' recommendations, colour selected by the Consultant. - .5 Shower Thresholds: white carrera, 19 mm (3/4") thick, beveled edges two sides, honed finish on exposed surfaces, size to suit opening and frame width. - .6 Transition strips: purpose made metal extrusion, anodized aluminum. - .7 Reducer strips: purpose made extrusions, anodized aluminum, maximum slope of 1:2. - .8 Prefabricated movement joints: purpose made, having a Shore A Hardness of not less than 60 and elasticity of ±40% when used in accordance with TTMAC Detail 301EJ- 2002. - .9 Floor sealer and protective coating: to tile and grout manufacturers' recommendations. - .10 Water vapour reduction system:

+- .1 100% solids epoxy one coat system, 0 Volatile Organic compound (VOC), suitable for application to 100% Relative Humidity (RH) floors per ASTM F2170-11, designed to protect moisture sensitive adhered flooring systems from elevated moisture and alkalinity levels, warranted by manufacturer to cover subsequent flooring materials and labour, compatible with finish flooring products. - .2 ASTM E96/E96M-10 water vapour transmission (wet methods) performance shall be documented by independent testing laboratory at a minimum 97% for water vapour transmission reduction compared to untreated concrete. - .3 ASTM E96/E96M-10 perm rating shall not exceed a 0.10 Perm rating. - .4 ASTM D1308-02(2013) insensitivity to alkaline environment up to, and including, pH 14 in a 14 Day bath test. - .5 Ensure manufacturer certifies acceptance and exposure to continuous topical water exposure after final cure. - .6 Water vapour reduction system shall be a single coat, stand alone system with no requirements for additional components such as sand broadcast for adhesion of flooring systems. - .7 System shall reduce Calcium Chloride readings of up to 25lbs/1000 ft2/24 hrs by 97% in one coat.
 System must be able to perform as required with RH Probe readings of 100%.

-- .1 Ensure compatibility of Products supplied under this section, and which bear contact with substrate. - .2 Before work of this section commences, examine the areas to be covered and report any flaw or adverse conditions in writing to the Contractor and the Consultant.
-Do not proceed with the tilework until surfaces and conditions comply with the requirements indicated in the manufacturer's instructions and in ANSI A108/A118/A136.1-2013) specification. - .3 Miscalibrated tiles, tiles with chipped corners, tiles with holes, will not be accepted for installation.

-.4 Carefully inspect the tiles for colour variation.
+- .1 Ensure compatibility of Products supplied under this Section, and which bear contact with substrate. - .2 Before work of this Section commences, examine the areas to be covered and report any flaw or adverse conditions in writing to the Consultant.
+Do not proceed with the tile work until surfaces and conditions comply with the requirements indicated in the manufacturer's instructions and in ANSI A108/A118/A136.1-2013) specification. - .3 Miscalibrated tiles, tiles with chipped corners, tiles with holes, shall not be accepted by the Contractor for installation. - .4 Carefully inspect the tiles for colour variation.
 Tiles presenting noticeable variations shall be carefully selected, set aside and used in areas where they fit in the pattern homogeneously.
 Provide for appropriate lighting equipment in addition to existing lighting in the immediate area where the installation is being performed so that any shade differences which are normally very slight can be identified easily.